adam-sroka/website/content/blog/printing/index.md

 ---
 title: "MacOS Stores a Copy of Everything You Print Forever - Really?"
 date: 2022-11-17
-# description: ""
+summary: "An exploration into printing and recovering previously printed files on MacOS."
-# TODO: description
+# TODO: description?
 tags: ["tech", "mac", "printing", "privacy"]
 ---